SpaceX satellites pose new headache for astronomers

 "So, it'll certainly be dramatic in the night sky if you're far away from the city and you have a nice, dark area; and it'll definitely cause problems for some kinds of professional astronomical observation."

-The mercurial Mr Musk responded to the debate on Twitter with contradictory messages, pledging to look into ways to reduce the satellites' reflectivity but also saying they would have "0% impact on advancements in astronomy" and that telescopes should be moved into space anyway.
+The mercurial Mr Musk responded to the debate on Twitter with contradictory messages, pledging to look into ways to reduce the satellites' reflectivity but also saying they would have "0 per cent impact on advancements in astronomy" and that telescopes should be moved into space anyway.

 He also argued the work of giving "billions of economically disadvantaged people" high-speed Internet access through his network "is the greater good".